The ponytail palm or elephant’s foot (Beaucarnea recurvata) is a curious-looking specimen, but lovable with it.

 Should you mist your ponytail palm?

-As touched on above, it responds best to dry heat, which is why it grows so well in centrally heated rooms.
+As touched on earlier, it responds best to dry heat, which is why it grows so well in centrally heated rooms.

 It does not need humid air, so save your spray mister for your other moisture-loving houseplants.
 If it’s thirsty, a good soak is all it needs.